lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 2. The intersession **_meeting_** uses the intersession checklist to prioritize and practice tailoring the SAY files to your team within the timestamps according to the _MTL_ theory of change.
 3. Intersession **_preparation_** should help you to prioritize and practice key emphases of **participatory learning** and **systems thinking** related to the team's priority need from session 1 through session 12 of the 12-session plan.

-### Tasks
-1)	Download the Facilitator SAY guide for the upcoming session and customize it to the individual team.
-Fill in blanks and brackets with team-specific points to ensure that all tests and examples relate to their priority need (think about both clinical/patient facing issues and team dynamics) and provide continuity (“last time we talked about…”; “so-and-so asked about…”).
-     -	Review post-session checklist notes (especially #2, 4, 6) and note the team’s need.
-     -	Tie the examples you will use in the session (especially the data or sim UI) to the team's need.
-Be specific!
-There isn't time to cover all details of the *MTL* resources, so plan where to focus.
-The deciding factor is **the team's need**.
-     -	Consider and adjust the standard session time stamps if you think you'll need more time for some parts and less for others.

-2)   Review the session activities and make sure there are no technical concerns or back-end administrative tasks outstanding.

-3)	Rehearse the upcoming session.
-     -	Choose a Live Lead and a Pre/Post Lead/Note-taker.
-     -    Clarify who will say which pieces and cover which tasks in the script.
-     -    Test to make sure your examples work.
-Specific examples, results of data inquiries, sim experiments, etc., should relate to the team's need, be interpretable, and support their hypothesis.
-If not, prepare to explain.
-     -	Make sure that everything you say gets the team closer to the goals for both the individual session and the set __(see tables below)__.
-     -    Quiz each other on FAQ/anticipated questions from the team for the upcoming session.
-     -    Further adjust time stamps if indicated.

-____________
-### _Resources:_
 ### Facilitation Goals and Emphasis Across the 12-Session plan

 _MTL_ Sessions | Primary Goal | Emphasis | Team Time Report